Nothing is Wasted with our Economy Quilt Block Pattern

 This version of the Economy quilt block is drafted as an uneven nine patch.
 Square in a square blocks are used a dozen times in its construction.

-Click here to learn how to paperpiece square in a square units and/or download paperpiecing patterns for them.
+Click here to learn how to paperpiece square in a square units and/or download paperpiecing patterns for them in 7 different sizes.

 Ready for More Blocks?